fabiovalinhos/api_postgres_go/README.md

 > $grant all privileges on all sequences in schema public to user_todo;

-After just testing http://localhost:9000 in Insomnia
+After all, just testing http://localhost:9000 in Insomnia